Travel Tips, Packing Recommendations, Rules of the Road

 Clothing

 For the men: comfortable slacks, khakis, jeans, short-sleeved shirts and t-shirts under sweaters are a good idea for almost any time of the year.
 Shorts are fine although aren’t usually worn by locals in Southern European countries.
 Men, plan to wear a pair of pants to dinner in the Mediterranean areas.
 For example, Italian and Spanish men never wear shorts to dinner or just for walking around.
 Shorts are for the beach only.
-Wearing shorts – culturally that’s only for little boys.
-If you want to be viewed as a little boy, well, that’s up to you.
+Wearing shorts to a restaurant – culturally that’s only for little boys.
+James wears slacks/khaki pants to dinner no matter how hot it might be.

 A light jacket that repels water is an excellent idea.
 A sports coat that is casual in nature and doubles as a jacket is also a very good idea in spring or fall when the weather is cool.
 Blue jeans are fine.